lime02lime/Advermation/README.md

 - News-focused post generation: users can select from a list of recent industry news/trends, which the post should incorporate

 ## Future work:
+**Image generation:**
+There are a few options for how this can be implemented.
+- GenAI image generation: Based on the output post and/or the user query, the "generate image" button will generate an image that can be attached with the social media post.
+This could be done using OpenAI's api or Stability AI api, for example.
+- Stock image fetching: If Fleete has a set of stock images that can be used, we can create a tool that automatically fetches relevant images for a post using RAG.
+We can tag each image with a vector embedding and a description (e.g. using CLIP), and then store these embeddings & descriptions and image IDs in a vector database to quickly find relevant images.

+**LinkedIn:**
+- Connection with LinkedIn or other social media API to schedule or manually post entries.
+- Use LinkedIn API to gather engagement data about posts - this can be saved together with the records of past posts to provide insights to optimise future post generation.

+**Other:**
+- Storage of previously generated posts.
+- Automatic daily search of industry news is set up to work - but requires for Vercel to be upgraded to a paid membership.

 ## What technologies are used for this project?